 - Taking pictures of their injuries, vehicle damage, and (if possible) the accident scene

-- Gathering the other driver’s name, contact information, and insurance information
+- Collecting the other driver’s name, contact information, and insurance information

 - Keeping track of all medical bills, repair quotes, and other expenses from the accident

-How Might Someone Be Feeling After Surviving a Car Accident?
+Imagine How Someone May Feel After Surviving a Car Crash

 When thinking about what to say after someone has just had a car accident, try to put yourself in their shoes for a moment.
 Car accidents, whether they are minor or extreme, can deeply affect those involved.
 They have just been in a very dangerous situation—and they survived.
-There is a range of emotions that can come with this experience.
+There is a range of emotions that can emerge from this experience.

-They might be thinking about how lucky they were but they may also be feeling guilty if others were hurt, or even killed, in the accident.
-Someone in a car accident can also have painful injuries that last for a long time.
-Some car accident injuries do not ever fully heal.
+They might be thinking about how lucky they were but they may also experience feelings of guilt if others were hurt, or even killed.
+Someone in a car accident can also have painful injuries that last a long time.
+Unfortunately, some injuries never fully heal.

-In addition, an accident can leave someone with psychological trauma for many, many years.
-They may struggle with getting behind the wheel for fear of getting into another accident, for example.
+Additionally, an accident can cause psychological trauma for many, many years.
+Car crash survivors may struggle with getting behind the wheel for fear of getting into another accident.
 It’s important to understand that these feelings are very common—and very real.